miragejs/ember-cli-mirage/tests/dummy/app/pods/docs/data-layer/orm/template.md

 # The ORM

 Mirage originally shipped with just a database as its data layer.
 While helpful, users still had to write a lot of code to reproduce their modern, complex backends.
-In particular, dealing with relationships was a pain point.
+In particular, dealing with relationships was a big pain point.

 The solution was to add an Object Relational Mapper, or ORM, to Mirage.

-Let's see how the ORM allows Mirage to do more of the heavy lifting for you.
+Let's see how an ORM allows Mirage to do more of the heavy lifting for you.

 ## Motivation